humdrum-tools/humdrum-documentation/tool/context/index.md

 > signifiers present in the input data itself.
 The **-e** option allows
 > the user to specify an \"end\" signifier.
 When this signifier is
 > encountered in the input, the input record is appended to the current
-> congealed record \-- which is then output \-- and a new congealed
+> congealed record &mdash; which is then output &mdash; and a new congealed
 > output record begins.
 End signifiers are defined as string patterns
 > using the *regular expression* syntax (see **regexp (5)**).
 For
 > example, given an input of six successive numbers, the command